ckeditor/ckeditor5/docs/getting-started/setup/css.md

 * `ckeditor5-content.css` &ndash; only content styles,
 * `ckeditor5-editor.css` &ndash; only editor styles.

-The same is true for `ckeditor5-premium-features` package, but the filenames are different:
+The same is true for the `ckeditor5-premium-features` package, but the filenames are different:

 * `ckeditor5-premium-features.css` &ndash; combined editor and content styles,
 * `ckeditor5-premium-features-content.css` &ndash; only content styles,